larryn35/Checked/README.md

 ## About the app

 An iOS app that helps you manage and organize your tasks.
 Features cloud-based storage and the ability to add notes, set deadlines and reminders, and quickly view tasks with the widget.
 Built with SwiftUI and CloudKit.
+Additional screenshots and video clips can be viewed [here](https://larryn35.github.io/checked.html).

 My main focuses when building Checked were UI design and learning to work with CloudKit and WidgetKit.
 <br><br>